E-Mobility Concepts for Smart Cities Using Geospatial Technologies

-E-mobility is considered to bring about both economic and environmental advantages.
-In terms of economy, the global market is expected to grow by 29% annually by 2020.
-At the same time, the aim of the German government is to bring at least 1 million electric cars onto the streets by 2020.
-In order to follow the market needs, companies are gearing up to start producing electric & hybrid cars.
-Environmentally, electric cars have many advantages over gas and diesel such as fewer greenhouse gases and any ozone pollution.
-Likewise, companies are investing a lot of research and development and charging stations as well as charging time has been in the centerstage of research areas.
+In economic terms, the global market is expected to grow by 29% (annually) by 2020.
+At the same time, the focus of the German government is to bring at least one million electric cars into the streets by 2020.
+In order to follow the market needs, companies are gearing up to start producing electric and hybrid cars.
+More and more companies are developing innovative business models which include shared mobility options as one of the key elements, such as Car2go with its grand success in Germany.
+Likewise, companies are investing a lot of research in E-Mobility concepts development such as charging stations solutions in order to minimize charging time.

-As the region of Stuttgart wants to continue its pioneering role in the sustainable development world, Institute of Transportation (Ifv) announced the “Masterplan Fast Charging Infrastructure Region Stuttgart” which is a better construction of charging points in the city.
-Although, the plan concludes an app with the number of the existing charging points, the time needs to charge the battery, the rush hours of the points, the accessibility and other useful information.
+As the region of Stuttgart (BW, Germany) wants to continue its pioneering role in the sustainable development world, the Institute of Transportation (IVF) announced the “Masterplan Fast Charging Infrastructure Region Stuttgart” which is an innovative construction of charging points in the city.
+The plan includes an app with the number of the existing charging points, the time needed to charge the battery, the rush hours of the points, the accessibility and other useful information.

-Role of Geospatial Technologies:
+Role of Geospatial Technologies